LeonAppDev/Document/ImportantBussinessService/SetupSSL.md

     5. Could also use a website security lab to test your SSL connection
     6. Usually you need to set up diffie-hellman parameter for a higher grade key exchange
     7. Finally need to setup a auto renewal.(Use a service named cron to check the status and update certbot everyday)

+## Issues
+1. Http request always failed
+   After Set up SSL connection, I find out if I want to connect leon-ren.com using normal http connect, it always failed, after searching all the configuration that used in Nginx to forwards http to https, I find out finally is my UFW does not open 80 port.
+So the first thing you need to take into consideration is firewall when internet server failed.